 Public Comment: D. Taylor, 5844 N. M-88 speaks to short term rental overall and asks if the rules still states that there are no short-term rentals allowed on the lake.
 Is against short term rentals as a whole and they don’t add to the Township.
 Susan Stridiron, 5903 N. M-88 read letter from David Hendershott, 6046 N. M-88.
 Neighbor two doors down from the applicant.
 Has concerns with short term rental due to potential for renters to not be considerate to the neighbors.
 Asks the Planning Commission the give careful consideration to how this application fits with the Master Plan and how they can ensure the current status of the neighborhood.
 Agrees with the Zoning Administrators recommendations.
 B. Stridiron, 5903 N. M-88 against any short term rentals.
 References survey from the last Master Plan review.
 Spoke to fact that homes in surrounding area of applicant are all long term homes.
 Any rentals are long term for workers to the area such as the Torch Lake Café.
 Referenced East Bay stringent regulations and their process.
 Requests moratorium to be put in place to allow further review and discussion with the Zoning Administrator.

-Written Correspondence: Cindy Boisington, Lynn and David Agar and question from Commissioner B. Dvorak with copies provided to the Board.
+Written Correspondence: Cindy HOISINGTON , Lynn and David Agar and question from Commissioner B. Dvorak with copies provided to the Board.

 B. Budros spoke to being a former commissioner for Traverse City.
 Growing number of rentals offers additional potential issues.
 Would like to see the Planning Commission detail a specific process moving forward.
 D. Walker is conflicted due to the property in question is in proximity to a current motel.
 Has concerns regarding the management and also has concerns for housing for seasonal workers.
 How do you restrict some and not others?
 The applicant clarifies that there is someone that will be entering between rentals and on payroll.
 Feels this is similar to current motel.
 S. Kopriva states that there are good points to review but in regards to tonight’s applicant, the Commission must deal with what is currently in the ordinance.
 B. Hawkins addressed licensing and asking who is the acting agent?
 Answer is that the Township served as the licensing agent and B. Stridiron offered additional information.
-L. Carlton summarized that everyone agrees that further discussion is necessary for future conversations.
+L. CARLETON summarized that everyone agrees that further discussion is necessary for future conversations.

 Standards for Approval: